ente-io/ente/README.md

 to increase the number of docs, but to bring more diversity to them.
 Such diversity of viewpoints is essential for evolving documents that can be of help to people of varying level of familiarity with tech.

+If you're unsure about how to do something, just look around in the other files and copy paste whatever seems to match the look of what you're trying to do.
+And remember, writing docs should not be a chore, have fun!